dailyerosion/dep/docs/meetings.md

  - [ ] movies showing perenial grass erosion progression, like what was done
  - [ ] side-by-side? movies of the above against baseline
  - There will be a 2019 NAIP flight, so possible ACPF work to do there
- - [ ] data is flopping on the new map app with first page load
+ - data is flopping on the new map app with first page load filed as: dailyerosion/depmap#4

  1 Feb 2019 - HUD Postdoc Tasks
  Gelder, Cruse, Bates, Emily